kvishalrj/iCoder/README.md

  </p>
  </div>

- <h2 align='center'>This repo is about an ecommerce website using Django
+ <h2 align='center'>This repo is about a blog website using Django
 ⭐</h2>

-### Accepting for hacktoberfest 2023

 ## Tech used
 * HTML